 All behaviour incidents are treated as learning events.
 Children are asked to think about what has happened and we support them to change their behaviour.
 We always try to help children by giving them strategies to use to help them if a similar event occurs again.
 We use restorative practices, reflection and natural/logical consequences where appropriate (if a child spills paint on the floor, they are asked to clean up the mess; if they vandalise a book, they are asked to replace it; if they are disrespectful to another child, they will be asked to do something respectful to atone for this).We do not punish children when a behaviour incident has occured; we model empathy, forgiveness and support pupils to accept responsibility, show resilience in the face of guilt or shame and respect others by apologising and learning from the incident.
 In the same way that we do not punish pupils who get a maths problem wrong, we do not punish pupils who get behaviour wrong.

-We believe that behaviour is a choice: children are not naughty; they make poor choices, either through a lack of undertsanding, a lack of self control or sometimes because of a condition or circumstance out of their control.
-Our aim is to help ALL children learn how to behave well - including those who choose to behave in a way which is not acceptable in our community.
+We recognise that, as young children, our pupils are still learning and that negative behaviours are often due to a lack of understanding, a lack of self control or sometimes because of a condition or circumstance out of their control.
+Our aim is to help ALL children to learn how to behave well - including those who behave in a way which is not acceptable in our community.

 Bullying, harrassment and intolerant behaviour